Which Pro Screenwriting Software To Choose

 • Online Help and Priority Email Support.
 With a program as all-inclusive as Celtx is trying to be, these add-on tools are useful, especially if you aren’t familiar with many of the above tools and how they work.

 The best part about Celtx is that it is meant to be a tool for auteurs.
-By that, I mean indie writer-directors who take the lion’s share of producing their movies on their own backs and could use these tools most.
+By that, I mean indie writer-directors who take the lion’s share of producing their movies independently and could most benefit from these tools.

-It’s also cool that Celtx offers a Game Production package as well.
+It’s also cool that Celtx offers a Game Production package, as writing for AAA video games has become a lucrative avenue for many screenwriters.

 What are some flaws of Celtx?

-Because Celtx is meant to be a well-rounded tool for self-producers or production teams, it has its limitations as a standalone screenwriting program.
+Because Celtx is meant to be a well-rounded tool for self-producers or production teams, it is limited to a standalone screenwriting program.

-That said, the fact that Celtx doesn’t have a free version does make it a difficult sell.
+That said, the fact that Celtx doesn’t have a free version makes it difficult to sell.
 It’s hard to justify leaping unless you’re going to take full advantage of all the tools the program offers.

 Final Verdict.

-Because it’s more of an all-in-one, team-based collaborative pre-production tool-set, I don’t see it being useful to someone who isn’t producing their material – especially not a writer just looking to write screenplays for a living.
+Because Celtx is more of an all-in-one, team-based collaborative pre-production tool set, I don’t see it being useful to someone who isn’t producing their material—especially not a writer just looking to write screenplays for a living.

 But if you’re looking to Duplass-brothers it up and become a do-it-all-yourself indie filmmaker, Celtx seems like a great tool to help you go from script to screen!